zoido/twirp-grpc/README.md

 # twirp-grpc

-POC serving Twirp and gRPC from single implementation
+Proof of concept  serving Twirp and gRPC from single implementation.

+- built by Bazel
+- gRPC interceptors converting `twirp.Error` to `status.Status`